oracle/python-cx_Oracle/doc/module.rst

    The newpassword argument is expected to be a string if specified and sets the password for the logon during the connection process.

+   The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.

+   The nencoding argument is expected to be a string if specified and sets the national encoding to use for national character set database strings.

+   The module, action and clientinfo arguments are expected to be strings if specified and sets the module, action and client_info attributes on the connection respectively.

+   The edition argument is expected to be a string if specified and sets the edition to use for the session.
+It is only relevant if both the client and the server are at least Oracle Database 11.2.

 .. function:: Cursor(connection)